unicornlang/unicorn/README.md

 Unicorn is a programming language that trancompiles to object oriented C code that is idiomatic and readable.
 The `unicorn` command also offers useful library agnostic helper macros, data mutability and ownership checks, and can generate documentation that uses markdown.

+`unicorn` isn't meant to be used as a compiler, but as a tool for accelerating writing and documenting C in manner that matches people's conceptual level of object oriented C and provide some useful checks along the way.
+It can be used totally side by side with normal C, and if abandoned, what remains will be clean readable C.

 ```console
 unicorn foo.u -o foo.c
 ```